 This RNA-mediated destruction of DNA carrying a complementary sequence shares some parallels with RNA interference by small (or short) interfering RNAs (siRNAs) in eukaryotes [Link] although crRNAs are 2–3 times longer than siRNAs.

 The ability of CRISPR RNA to recognize a specific sequence of DNA makes them promising candidates for creating artificial restriction enzymes.
-Coupled to a DNA-cleaving endonuclease, these molecules can be used to alter specific sites in the genome — adding or deleting or repressing or activating genes.
-Such genome editing has worked successfully in a variety of animals and plants and microbes.
+Coupled to a DNA-cleaving endonuclease, called Cas9, these molecules can be used to alter specific sites in the genome — adding or deleting or repressing or activating genes.
+Genome editing with the CRISPR-Cas9 system has worked successfully in a variety of animals, plants and microbes.